Clela Rorex: Same-sex marriage licenses

 Rorex had been clerk for three months when two men, Dave McCord and Dave Zamora, came to the clerk's office to apply for a marriage license.
 They had originally applied in Colorado Springs, where they were told to go to Boulder; El Paso County did not do "that type of thing."

 After Rorex inquired into the legality of issuing the license, District Attorney Alex Hunter and first assistant DA Bill Wise wrote an opinion stating that Colorado law did not specify whether marriage must be between a man and a woman.
 Rorex was told it was within her legal right to decide if she wanted to issue the license or not.
 Rorex issued the license on March 26, 1975.
 She issued five more same-sex marriage licenses in Boulder before the Colorado Attorney General ordered her to stop.
 She received hate mail and angry phone calls.

 The Boulder County Courthouse was added to the National Register of Historic Places in part because of the marriage licenses Rorex issued.
 In June 2018, Boulder replaced an image of Roswell "Ross" Howard and his horse, Dolly, with a photo of Rorex.
 After Rorex issued same-sex marriage licenses, Howard showed up at the courthouse with Dolly and asked for a license to marry his horse.
 Rorex said she declined his request on the basis that his eight-year-old horse was underage, and could not marry without written consent from her parents.

 Backlash

 Rorex resigned from office about two and a half years into her term.
-She married and moved to California.
+She married a man and moved to California.
 Rorex never held elected office again.